San Diego City Council: Duties and powers

 As members of the legislative branch of the City of San Diego, the city council has the authority to introduce and pass the ordinances and resolutions that make up the city's ruling documents.
 Each council member has the right to vote on all questions brought before the city council.
 All council actions require an affirmative vote of five council members to pass unless a greater number is required by other superseding law.
 With some exceptions, the mayor has the right to veto legislation passed by the council.
 This veto can be overridden by an affirmative vote of six members of the city council.

 The city council has the right to determine its own rules and order of business for council meetings.
 This includes the right to establish and modify council committees, advisory boards, and citizen committees.
 Under current rules, a council president and president pro tempore are elected each year to serve as the presiding officers of the city council.

 The salary for council members was set at $75,386 in 2003.
 In March 2012, the city's Salary Setting Commission proposed that council members be paid $175,000, but the city council unanimously rejected the recommendation.
 In November 2018, voters passed Measure L which ties future City Council salaries to those of Superior Court judges.
-As of December 2020, the council member salary is $124,000.
+As of June 2023, the council member salary is $173,000.

 Elections

 Each city council member is elected from a single-member district.
 Elections follow a two-round system.
 The first round of the election is called the primary election.
 The top-two candidates in the primary election advance to a runoff election, called the general election.
 Write-in candidates are only allowed to contest the primary election and are not allowed in the general election.
 Council members are elected to four-year terms, with a two-term limit.
 City council seats are all officially non-partisan by state law, although most members identify a party preference.

-The most recent general election was held in 2022 for districts 2, 4, 6, and 8.
-The next elections for these seats will be held in 2026.
-General elections for districts 1, 3, 5, 7, and 9 were last held in November 2020.
-The next election for these seats will be in 2024.
+The most recent general election was held in 2024 for districts 1, 3, 5, 7, and 9.
+The next elections for these seats will be held in 2028.
+General elections for districts 2, 4, 6, and 8 were last held in 2022; the next election for these seats will be in 2026.

 Current Council

-Members of the City Council are elected from 9 single-member districts and include Councilmembers Joe LaCava, Jennifer Campbell, Stephen Whitburn, Monica Montgomery, Marni von Wilpert, Kent Lee, Raul Campillo, Vivian Moreno, and Sean Elo-Rivera.
+Members of the City Council are elected from 9 single-member districts and include Councilmembers Joe LaCava, Jennifer Campbell, Stephen Whitburn, Henry Foster III, Marni von Wilpert, Kent Lee, Raul Campillo, Vivian Moreno, and Sean Elo-Rivera.
 The districts cover the following neighborhoods, approximately.
 The current members of the 2022–2024 City Council were sworn on December 12, 2022.

 Committees

-As of the term beginning December 2021, the city council has the following nine committees.
+As of the term beginning December 2022, the city council has the following nine committees.